James V. Forrestal Building: Critical reception

 Critical reaction to the Forrestal Building has been mixed.

 Initially, reviews of the design were strongly positive.
-Washington Post's architectural critic Wolf von Eckardt called it "a work of architecture we will probably be proud of" in November 1964, and said it was "a design that promises to work – practically and aesthetically."
+The Washington Post's architectural critic Wolf von Eckardt called it, "a work of architecture we will probably be proud of" in November 1964, and said it was "a design that promises to work – practically and aesthetically."
 A year later, Von Eckardt compared the building's light-colored concrete (which he called sculptural) to the classic white marble of D.C.'s most beloved monuments, and said the Forrestal Building's style "may herald a new Federal architecture."

 But even as early as June 1965, the building's strongest supporters were beginning to have doubts.
 Von Eckardt called it a "pity" that it spanned 10th Street SW.

 Others intensely criticized the building's design from the start.
 I. M. Pei, who had helped design the master plan for L'Enfant Plaza, fiercely fought construction of the Forrestal Building, believing it would severely compromise the promenade's view of the National Mall.
 Ada Louise Huxtable, architecture critic for the New York Times, wrote in 1965 that the building "failed miserably".
 She said it was "too big to be trivial and too competent to be offensive.
-But it displayed no richness of imagination and demonstrated the end result of several years of struggle by the General Services Administration, the Fine Arts Commission and the associated architects to raise a large, dull, clumsy building to an acceptable standard of design."
+But it displayed no richness of imagination and demonstrated the outcome of several years of struggle by the General Services Administration, the Fine Arts Commission and the associated architects to raise a large, dull, clumsy building to an acceptable standard of design."
 She felt the design was "patently bad painstakingly nursed to the acceptably mediocre" by the GSA and CFA.
 Even Von Eckardt came to see the Forrestal Building as severely flawed.
-In 1968, he called the structure an "esthetic disaster" (sic) and "silly"—"like an elephant tottering on the legs of a giraffe."
+In 1968, he called the structure an "esthetic disaster" [sic] and "silly"—"like an elephant tottering on the legs of a giraffe."
 Ellen Hoffman, another architectural critic at the Washington Post, called it "hulking" after it was completed in 1969.